SpineEventEngine/SpineEventEngine.github.io/docs/resources/sites.md

 DDD section on one of the leading media on software development.

 - [Awesome Domain-Driven Design](https://github.com/heynickc/awesome-ddd).
-An extensive curated list of DDD, CQRS, Event Sourcing, and Event Storming resources.
+An extensive curated list of DDD, CQRS, Event Sourcing, and EventStorming resources.